claireruffing/Low-Income-Website/README.md

+# Low Income Website

+To create a website that provides financial resources to our target users, the low-income community in California.
+This was a group project with three other people.

+More information about this project is at https://www.claireruffingportfolio.com/post/low-income-website

+## Key Technologies

+Frontend: React and Material-UI

+Designing Prototypes: Adobe XD

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).